Purchasing mutual funds and 529 plans through Ameriprise Financial

 Full participation firms

-Thirty-one firms fully participate in the Program.
+Thirty firms fully participate in the Program.
 These fund firms include American Century, BlackRock, BNY Mellon, Columbia Threadneedle, Delaware Investments, DWS Investments, Eaton Vance, Eventide, Federated Hermes, Fidelity, First Eagle, Franklin Templeton, Goldman Sachs, Hartford, Invesco, Ivy, Janus Henderson, John Hancock, JP Morgan, Lord Abbett, NY Life MainStay, MFS, Natixis, Neuberger Berman, Nuveen, Principal, PGIM Investments, Putnam, Virtus, Voya and Wells Fargo.
 These firms are “Full Participation” firms.

-We offer 529 Plans from 22 firms.
-Of those firms, 14 are also Full Participation firms.
+We offer 529 Plans from 20 firms.
+Of those firms, 16 are also Full Participation firms.
 These fund firms include American Century, BlackRock, Columbia Threadneedle Investments, Delaware Investments, Fidelity, Franklin Templeton, Hartford, Invesco, Ivy, John Hancock, J.P.
 Morgan, MFS, Nuveen, Principal, Putnam, Virtus and Voya.
 Each of these firms is referred to as a “full participation firm.”

 Mutual fund and ETF recommended list (the “Starting Point List”)

 Ameriprise financial advisors may make mutual fund recommendations based on a group of funds that appear on the Starting Point List.
 The Starting Point List is developed by the Ameriprise Investment Research Group (IRG).
 Approximately 2,200 mutual funds are eligible for inclusion on the Starting Point List, which includes all mutual funds available for sale at Ameriprise, including Full Participation firms in the Program described above.
 When two similar mutual funds are equally recommendable for inclusion on the Starting Point List, IRG generally recommends, and therefore prefers, the mutual fund from a Full Participation firm.